hsrm-lume/react-native-cli-lume/README.md

 # LUME React-Native App

-Whis is the repository of the lume App for Android and iOS.
+This is the repository of the lume App for Android and iOS.

 For instructions on how to get setup development environment, please refer to the Guides for [Android](README-Android.md) and [iOS](README-iOD.md).